The Loneliest Polar Bear: A true story of survival and peril on the edge of a warming world

 About Kale

-Kale Williams is a reporter at The Oregonian/OregonLive, where he covers science and the environment.
-A native of the Bay Area, he previously reported for the San Francisco Chronicle.
+Kale Williams is an environmental reporter at KGW News, where he covers science and climate change, among other things.
+A native of the Bay Area, he previously reported for the San Francisco Chronicle and The Oregonian/OregonLive.
 He shares a home with his wife, Rebecca; his two dogs, Goose and Beans; his cat, Torta; and his stepcat, Lucas.

 Journalism